-At Loose Primary School we want every pupil to develop a love of maths.
+At Loose Primary School we want every pupil to develop a love of Maths.
 We aim to develop a sense of enjoyment and curiosity about the subject and provide a programme for progression where pupils are stimulated and challenged.

+Problem solving is central and opportunities are given for pupils to calculate with confidence, ensuring an understanding of why it works so that pupils understand what they are doing rather than just learning to repeat routines without grasping what is happening.
 It is vital that pupils are able to apply their knowledge and skills to solve mathematical puzzles and problems, as well as explain their thinking and methods clearly.

 Ultimately, we want to guide our pupils to become independent and confident mathematicians, with the skills to achieve and continue their success in education and beyond.

 Since September 2015, all pupils have been taught mathematics based on the new National Curriculum for Mathematics.
 The programme of study aims to ensure that all pupils: